The following are limitations for integrating the Apple App Store or Google Play Store with Chargebee.

 ii.
 United States region = $22.00 USD

 When auto-importing plans from the Play Store, Chargebee fetches the first available plan in USD configured in the Play console.
-Given that the Play store lists plans alphabetically by country name, Bahrain's price point for USD comes before that of the United States.
+Given that the Play Store lists plans alphabetically by country name, Bahrain's price point for USD comes before that of the United States.
 As a result, the $23.99 USD price point from Bahrain is used to create the plan in Chargebee.

 However, the actual subscription price depends on the subscriber's region: